Key West Shipwreck Treasure Museum

 You can also climb Asa's 65-foot observation tower, like the ones manned night and day by watches combing the coast for mishap.
 When "Wreck ashore" echoed through the island, whoever got to the scene first got the majority of the salvage prize.

 The merchant ship Issac Allerton of Portsmouth is an example.
 Caught in a hurricane off the Saddlebunch Keys in 1856, she sank nearby and turned out to yield one of the largest payouts in Key West wrecking history – some $50,000 in 1850s dollars.
 It’d be worth 25 times that today.
 Hey, we’re not math whizzes but that’s a lot of dough.
 Rediscovered in 1985, many examples of Allerton artifacts and original cargo are on display there at the Museum.

 So is a salvaged silver bar you can try to pick up.
 But it's not easy; bend your knees and lift with your legs – not your back.
 Good luck, matey.

 Modern treasure salvaging is a risky, secretive game.
 When dominant player Odyssey came up with 16 tons of near-mint silver and gold coins (worth about $500 million), they went to great lengths to conceal the identity of the wreck they'd found.
 After a five-year court dispute, Spain proved that the so-called "Black Swan" was actually the Nuestra Senora de las Mercedes, a galleon lost off Portugal's coast in 1804 – and was granted full ownership of the haul.
 Ouch.

-Please proceed to Key West Shipwreck Treasures Museum in Mallory Square to meet our GoBe Rep.
+Please make your way to Key West Shipwreck Treasures Museum in Mallory Square to meet your guide.